[This is a repost of a previous Screen Realm article]

 Sports, sports, sports!
-Everyone loves sports don’t they?
-We’re just a big old sports-loving nation.
+Everyone loves sports, don’t they?
+At least here in Australia, we’re just a big old sports-loving nation.
 Well, I’ve got some news for you, buddy.
 Future society isn’t content with the boring, pedestrian sports we have today.

 Whether you’re living in a grim dystopia, ruled by scheming corporate overlords, or just trundling about a post-apocalyptic wasteland, the future sports punter wants to raise the stakes.
 So you’ll be in for something brutal, from a more basic age, or something too convoluted and futuristic for our puny, antiquated brains to understand.
 Gladiatorial variations are popular, as are violent evolutions of today’s games.
 Future sport is big business.
 Future sport is life and death.
 Future sport is secretly critiquing society as a whole.
 So sit back, pick a team and get ready for kick off with the Top Ten Future Movie Sports.

 “Two men enter, one man leaves.”
 Thunderdome’s rudimentary, yet enduring appeal makes it the sport of choice for your motley assortment of radiation scorched, wasteland freaks in Mad Max Beyond Thunderdome.
 Aunty Entity’s (Tina Turner) forging a new world order with blood sport justice and a town fuelled by pig poop.
 If she wants to beef with you, you’ll find yourself locked up in the ultimate steel cage death match – bungee jumping for weapons and trading knuckle sandwiches with lunatic ex-cop Max Rockatansky, or gigantic brick shithouse, Blaster.